What Is Momentum and Why Does It Lead Price?

 Sources & Further Reading

-- John Bollinger, Bollinger on Bollinger Bands (2001) — the definitive guide on volatility-based envelopes and squeeze identification.
+- John Bollinger, Bollinger on Bollinger Bands (2001) — definitive guide on volatility-based envelopes and squeeze identification.